Melanin is the culprit behind the dark spots that give us an uneven complexion. It is a brown pigment found in the basal layer of the epidermis.

 As an adult, is it possible to still struggle with breakouts?

 Acne can still affect adults.
 In fact, many adult females suffer from acne breakouts around the chin especially during certain times of their menstrual cycle.
 This should be differentiated from other conditions such as perioral dermatitis, which may look similar but is treated differently.

 Is there a cure for acne, or do I just wait to outgrow it?

 Acne can and should to be treated early to prevent worsening, secondary infections and scarring which may be permanent.
 It is definitely a fully treatable condition that no one should have to live with.
 Acne has an impact on one’s emotional well-being, and it is especially crucial during adolescent years and this should not be ignored.
 Severe forms of acne can result in bleeding, pus and more serious infections, a condition known as acne fulminans, which can result in complications.

 What treatments are available for acne?

 Under proper dermatologist care, acne can be fully treated with the correct medications, creams and light treatments.
 For patients who prefer not to be on oral medications, laser therapy is a safe and effective acne treatment method too.
-Specifically, blue light, a type of laser therapy is designed to treat acne when it is active, and another therapy, ablative resurfacing can cure the scarring after it subsides.
+Ablative resurfacing can effectively reduce acne scarring.
+Blue light, a type of laser therapy is designed to treat acne when it is active.
+Blue light at high energy levels reduces the Propionibacterium acnes burden, leading to improvement of acne.

 In addition to treatment, prevention against future acne breakouts are also crucial.
 Diet and proper skincare are also important factors in contributing to one’s acne condition.
 Therefore, holistic counselling with specific advice about how to manage your condition is important.